IBM/WordMoversEmbeddings/README.md

 (5) Test the model by running the following code wme_VaryingR_allSplits_CV_R256.m using best parameters from CV
     The testing result on different data splits will be saved.

-(6) To generate WME embedding only, please run this code wme_Genfea_example.m
+(6) To generate WME embedding only, please run this code wme_Genfea_example.m (Note that there are no default numbers for the hyperparameters DMax, gamma.
+You should searching for the best numbers before generating text embeddings for your applications).